-If the executed constructions are not within the tolerances, the models and drawings must be updated according to the measurements of the executed constructions but keeping the properties and detailing level of the designed models and following the requirements in appendix 3 to the CAD manual.
+If the executed constructions are not within the tolerances, the models and drawings must be updated according to the measurements of the executed constructions but keeping the properties and detailing level of the designed models.

-The 3D models designed by the consultants, may contain significantly more data than the models being exchanged and delivered in the exchange format.
-In this case, the consultants must also deliver the models in the design software's original format.
+The 3D models designed by the suppliers, may contain significantly more data than the models being exchanged and delivered in the exchange format.
+In this case, the suppliers must also deliver the models in the design software's original format.

-See also the table of model files in section 4.1 for required exchange formats.
+See also section 4.1 for required exchange formats.

-8.2.3 Drawings
+8.2.2 Drawings

-As-Built documentation as digital plots and archive files shall be delivered to Banedanmark in accordance with the provisions in "Krav til Teknisk dokumentation".
-The different departments in Infrastrukur have specific requirements for the content of the drawings.
-The drawings must comply with the minimum requirements for the different sections.
+As-Built documentation as digital plots and merged drawing files shall be delivered to Banedanmark in accordance with the provisions in "Krav til Teknisk dokumentation".